mohannishant6/BAN/Readme.md

  10. This script will autmatically turn on sink node as well as the sensors.

 **Above steps should get the sensor running and send data to sink.
-This simulation is run on one single system, the system representing one patient.
+This simulation is run on one single system, the system representing one patient**
 # Steps to transfer data from Sink to Edge node and display dashboard.

 1. Open Final_Sending_Code.py and Final_Receiving_Code.py and update the hostname, port number.